JorjBauer/RingBuffer/README.txt

 byte is not added and this method returns false; it returns true if the byte is successfully added to the ring buffer.

+  bool addBytes(byte *b, int count);

+attempts to add 'count' bytes to the buffer.
+If the buffer fills, processing stops and this method returns false.
+It returns true only if all of the bytes are successfully added to the ring buffer.

   byte consumeByte();

 returns one byte at the head of the buffer, and removes it from the